SENG-499-Company2-B01/Algs2/README.md

 - `client_data/`: contains local copies of data that is used for testing purposes
 - `model_data/`: contains temporary data that is used by the models
+- `scripts/` : contains scripts that were used to transalte between data formats

 ### Enrollment Predictions